PatrickHK24/BigData/README.md

 - **SQL:** Querying the database and extracting critical insights.
 - **PostgreSQL:** Database management system.
 - **Visual Studio Code:** Managing database and executing SQL queries.
-- **Excel:** Charting and SQL query results visualisation.
+- **Excel:** Charting and visualisation of SQL query results.
 - **Git & GitHub:** Sharing my SQL scripts and analysis.

 # The analysis

 Each query for this project aimed at investigating specific aspects of the remote Business/Data Analyst job market.
 Each section contains a summary of the findings, a form of visualisation, a comment and the SQL query used to retrieve the data.
 Here’s how I approached each question:

-### 1. What is the demand and salary difference between remote and-non remote Business/Data Analyst jobs?
-Are the requirements lower or higher?
+### 1. What are the demand and salary differences between remote and non-remote Business/Data Analyst jobs?
+Are the requirements higher or lower?

 Non-remote jobs dominate the market, with 1 remote job posted every 14 non-remote jobs.